serenity-bdd/serenity-core/CONTRIBUTING.md

 ```
 this command will run chromedriver as server and if output does not contains errors - chromedriver and Chrome are ready.

-For builds we use [gradle](http://gradle.org), and to achive that all developers will use same version - [wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) is configured.
+For builds we use [gradle](http://gradle.org), and to achieve that all developers will use same version - [wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) is configured.
-So, now you are redy to build module.
+So, now you are ready to build module.
 After you checkout it go to folder and execute:
 ```
 ./gradlew clean test integrationTests install
 ```
 It will take some time...
-A lot of tests should execute before build can be marked successfull.
-Using gradle documenation you can configure executing only your tests.
+A lot of tests should execute before build can be marked successful.
+Using gradle documentation you can configure executing only your tests.